Skip to main content

 5. Quoting the event date as the deadline rather than the date you need them in hand with 2-3 days of buffer.

-Step 7: Bulk orders done right
+Step 7: Bulk orders run on consistency, not flair

 For 100+ piece orders the brief shifts from individual care to consistency across the run.